Pot firms have disclosure 'deficiencies': CSA

 TORONTO — Cannabis industry companies have several "deficiencies" in their disclosures to investors, including insufficient information in their financial statements, Canadian securities regulators say.

-The Canadian Securities Administrators reviewed the disclosures of 70 public companies in the marijuana industry and found licensed producers often did not provide enough information for an investor to understand their performance.
+The Canadian Securities Administrators reviewed the disclosures of 70 public companies in the marijuana industry and found licensed producers often did not provide enough information for an investor to understand their performances.

-The umbrella organization of the country's provincial securities regulators noted that all of the licensed cannabis producers reviewed needed to improve disclosures regarding the fair value of their plants.
+The umbrella organization of the country's provincial securities regulators noted that 100 per cent of the licensed cannabis producers reviewed needed to improve disclosures regarding the fair value of their marijuana plants.

 The accounting practice, in which a value is put on pot plants before they are harvested, has been criticized because it is confusing for investors and approaches differ among companies.